-Bomarea is a tuberous member of the the family Alstroemeriaceae.
+Bomarea Mirb. is a tuberous member of the the family Alstroemeriaceae Dumort..
 There are about 100 species, some of which are non-climbing, growing more like a ground cover, although the majority are climbers.
-They are found from Mexico on South, through the tropics and into the Andes, down to Southern Chile, and are mostly plants of the forest understory, where they grow through adjacent vegetation in lightly shaded conditions.
+They are found from Mexico south through the tropics and into the Andes, down to Southern Chile, and are mostly plants of the forest understory, where they grow through adjacent vegetation in lightly shaded conditions.
 Some species are coastal, growing in the fog belt of Chile, so, not surprisingly they do very well in Coastal California.
 Other species can only be found in the high altitude Páramo of South America.
 Bomarea is related to Alstroemeria where both flowers and leaves demonstrate this close relationship.
 The most current phylogenetic studies support these two genera as distinct.
 Morphologically, these two genera can be differentiated with capsule and seed coat characters.
 Alstroemeria has explosive capsules with a brown seed coat whereas Bomarea does not have explosive capsules and the seeds are covered by a red fleshy sarcotesta layer.
+The formerly monotypic species Leontochir ovallei Phil. was included in this genus as Bomarea ovallei (Phil.)
+Ravenna by Ravenna in 2000.
 The beautiful flowers of this genus are produced in a dense umbel at the end of the growing shoots.
 Each umbel can be composed of as many as 30-45 flowers if well grown, with flowers consisting of three outer tepals and three inner, sometimes of contrasting colors.

-Bomarea caldasii is an evergreen climbing species from Northern South America flowering in late spring/early summer.
+Bomarea caldasii (Kunth) Herb. (syn.
+Bomarea multiflora) (L.f.)
+Mirb. is an evergreen climbing species from Northern South America flowering in late spring/early summer.
 The first photo is from Rob Hamilton, the second from Susan Hayek of plants grown by Diana Chapman of Telos Rare Bulbs and the last shows a plant grown by David Victor in his greenhouse and flowering in February 2005.

-The photos below by Nhu Nguyen grown by Jacob Uluwehi Knecht is from mid-elevation Colombia.
-The inflorescence is broadly open, expanding to about 30 cm (1 ft) and each flower is 5 m (1.5 inches) long.
-The last photo show the fruits which too more than half a year to ripen.
+The photos below by Nhu Nguyen grown by Uluwehi Knecht are from mid-elevation Colombia.
+The inflorescence is broadly open, expanding to about 30 cm (1 ft.) and each flower is 5 m (1.5 inches) long.
+The last photo shows the fruits which took more than half a year to ripen.

-Bomarea hirsuta (syn.
-B. kalbreyeri) is a vigorous, climbing plant that grows up to ten feet or so.
+Bomarea hirsuta (Kunth) Herb. is a vigorous, climbing plant that grows up to ten feet or so.
 It is found in Ecuador and Costa Rica.
 The photo below from David Victor is a picture of a plant grown as Bomarea kalbreyeri and is shown flowering in December.

-Bomarea patacoensis is from Colombia and Peru.
+Bomarea patacoensis Herb. is from Colombia and Peru.
 The outer petals are scarlet with inner petals that open yellow and turn to deep red spotted heavily with darker red.
-It grows 8-12ft.
+It grows 8-12 ft.
 Grown by Diana Chapman of Telos Rare Bulbs and photographed by Susan Hayek.

-Bomarea salsilla is a deciduous climbing species from Chile that flowers in late spring/early summer.
+Bomarea salsilla (l.)
+Mirb. is a deciduous climbing species from Chile that flowers in late spring/early summer.
 The first photo was taken by Rob Hamilton, the second by Bob Rutemoeller in Harry Hay's gardens, and the third taken by David Victor of a plant growing in his greenhouse and flowering in May 2005.
 The fourth photo taken by Mary Sue Ittner of the storage organ during dormancy on a 1 cm. square grid

-The photos below were taken by Nhu Nguyen showing various aspects of this genus including seeds, roots, storage organ and seedlings.
+The photos below were taken by Nhu Nguyen showing various aspects of this genus including seeds, roots, storage organs and seedlings.